ibm-cloud-docs/watsonxdata/prov_spk_engine.md

 Native Spark engine is a compute engine that resides within IBM® watsonx.data.

-Support for Spark 3.4 runtime is deprecated.
-To ensure a seamless experience and to leverage the latest features and improvements, switch to latest version.
-For supported Spark versions, see [Supported Spark version](/docs/watsonxdata?topic=watsonxdata-wxd-ae_limits#cpu-mem-spk_versn).
+Support for Spark 3.3 runtime is deprecated and the default version will be changed to Spark 3.4 runtime.
+To ensure a seamless experience and to leverage the latest features and improvements, switch to Spark 3.4.
+For other supported Spark versions, see [Supported Spark version](/docs/watsonxdata?topic=watsonxdata-wxd-ae_limits#cpu-mem-spk_versn).
 {: important}

 To add a Spark engine, complete the following steps.